top of page

 Checklist: Signs of ADHD in Highly Intelligent Adults

-• Strong in big-picture thinking, weak in follow-through
+• Strong in big-picture thinking, but weak in follow-through

 • Experiences imposter syndrome